Important

 Summer Internships for High School Students

 The Laboratory Learning Program is not a summer camp.
-The Laboratory Learning Program for high school students who live locally.
-This a program for minors and transportation and housing are not provided (no exceptions).
+The Laboratory Learning Program is a program for high school students who live locally.
+This is a program for minors and transportation and housing are not provided (no exceptions).
 In additions to not providing housing or transportation, there are no social activities or entertainment.
 LLP students are not eligible to lease or sublease Princeton University housing.

 NOTE: All research experiences are in-person.
 There are no virtual or remote experiences.